omgwtfgames/unity-cardboard-photosphere/README.md

 A simple Unity project template for viewing photospheres / 360-degree photos using Google Cardboard.

-There are two methods demonstrated here:
+There are three methods demonstrated here:

   1. Use of a double sided unlit shader so that both sides of the sphere are visible.

   2. Use of a sphere mesh with the normals flipped so that the mesh is visible from inside the sphere.

+  3. Use a standard Unity skybox with the photo imported as a "Latitude-Longitude Layout (Cylindrical)" mapped texture.

 ## Getting started